-The landscape of the Joshua Tree Park will leave you mesmerised and exhilarated.
+The landscape of the Joshua Tree Park will leave you mesmerized and exhilarated.

 Cuyahoga Valley is one of the smaller national parks but due to its close proximity to the city of Cleveland it still attracts a high amount of annual visitors.

-The Cuyahoga River runs through the centre of the park and the surrounding valley is full of verdant forests.
+The Cuyahoga River runs through the center of the park and the surrounding valley is full of verdant forests.

 Notable landmarks within the park include Cuyahoga Falls, Lake Arkona, Lake Warren and Stanford House.